bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part0.md

 This part of the tutorial is to ensure everything is setup correctly.
 We will need to build the tutorial application itself and the Intercept Layer for OpenCL Applications.

+### Building and Running the Tutorial Application

 First, ensure that the tutorial application itself builds and runs.
 It will crash initially - that's fine!
-As part of the tutorial we will fix a few bugs that are preventing the tutorial application from running and running well.
+As part of the tutorial we will fix bugs that are preventing the tutorial application from running and running well.

 ```sh
 $ ./sinjulia